 Although this post is about expanding a vegetable patch you might as well want to read it if you want to build one.
 The steps are literally the same.
 I’ll show you in a few simple steps how to get from lawn to vegetable patch.
 All you need is a rake, a shovel, soil, some borders and time.

 When you are thinking about trying your first vegetable patch, start out with a smaller patch and expand when you feel like it.
-We started with a smaller one in our backyard since we had just moved in and were not sure about how much we wanted to grow.
-Either way it is smart to start out smaller and expand as you go.
+I started with a smaller one in our backyard since I had just moved in and were not sure about how much we wanted to grow.
+Either way, it is smart to start out smaller and expand as you go.
 As you see on the picture below our small vegetable patch provided plenty of produce already.
 However we wanted to expand it to try to grow more and different vegetables.